Heritage

 During all their years of high school, Shlomi and the late Yossi worked in the industrial sector.

 Initially, Shlomi worked in the plastics industry and Yossi was recruited to a contracting company in the field of bills of quantities for buildings.
 After several years, the two decided to explore the possibility of establishing an industrial plant.
-After consulting with Ephraim and Sami Segol, who was the owner of “Keter Plastic” they decided to focus on the field of textures for plastic molds, which was then in its infancy in Israel.
+After consulting with Ephraim and Sami Segol, who was the owner of “Keter Plastic” they decided to focus on the field of textures for plastic molds, which was then in

 at the beginning of the road,

 The two began conducting a series of experiments.
 When they found the production formula that met their criteria, they decided to establish a company, which they would lead.
-They called it “Chemograph” – a combination of the words “chemistry” and “graphics”.
+They called it “Chemograf” – a combination of the words “chemistry” and “graphics”.
 In the beginning, the company was located in a 90-square-meter building in Holon, but the factory soon grew until it reached a size of 380 meters.
 When Ephraim retired, he joined his sons and brought with him the chemical knowledge of solution formulas and processes.

-In the early days, the factory focused on molds for plastic production.
+the factory focused on molds for plastic production.
 When the brothers identified a trend of transitioning to mold production in China, they debated whether to set up a factory in China or turn to new avenues.
-As a deeply rooted Israeli company,
+As a deep-rooted Israeli company, they chose the second option and began examining new core technologies, until they decided to change the focus of activity to the production of parts by photochemical etching.

 Today, Chemograph engages in thin-walled metal and plastic cutting, using advanced technologies.